-Interoperability for success: Meaning and Relevance
+Interoperability Meaning and Relevance for success.

-Businesses and customers in today’s digital world need easy access to all forms of data – for everything from payments to healthcare.
-Physical data may still have a paltry place, but digital data is what has taken over the world as the preferred method of storing and handling sensitive information.
-Organizations throughout the world rely on digital data interchange and, in this context, the relevance of interoperability is crucial to understand.
+Businesses and customers in today’s digital world need easy access to all forms of data—for everything from payments to healthcare.
+Physical data may still have a small role, but digital data has become the preferred method for storing and handling sensitive information.
+Organizations throughout the world rely on digital data interchange.
+In this context, understanding the relevance of interoperability is crucial.
+First, let’s examine what it means to say that two systems can interoperate.

 The term “interoperability” refers to the ability of disparate software, hardware, goods, and systems to exchange data and perform computations without the intervention of end users.
-Basically, interoperability enables different information systems to communicate and understand one other’s information automatically.
+Basically, interoperability enables different information systems to communicate and understand one another’s information automatically.

 What is the significance of interoperability, and why is it so critical?